Bricktech2000/Website/website/public/Programming-my-Resume/index.md

 Since markup files are supported by version control software, every change I make to my resume will be recorded through `git commit`s.
 As it is currently [hosted publicly on Github](https://github.com/Bricktech2000/Resume), anyone can view every version of my resume, all the way back to when it was an entirely empty document!

-I have a feeling that using `HTML` to design a resume is one of those great ideas that turn out not to be so great when I eventually realize that a superior technology already exists.
+I have a feeling that using `HTML` to design a resume is one of those great ideas that turn out not to be so great when I eventually realize that superior technology already exists.
 Only time will tell...